 Our Melbourne Campus is right next to the cafes, art galleries and live music venues of Brunswick Street.
-Kick back with a coffee on our rooftop garden or hang out with friends in one of our cafes.
+Kick back with a coffee on the rooftop garden or spend time with friends in our cafes.

-- Close to six tram routes, bus routes and Parliament Railway Station
+- Close to six tram routes, bus routes, and Parliament Station

-- · Award-winning library
+- Award-winning library

-- · Art gallery and media production studios
+- Art gallery